News

 But, during the election, the GOP challenged that over a million voted to remove the incumbent judges, but, more than twice as many people voted to keep our judges, the reason this decision is important is because in PA a two year gap is put in place until the following happens, The governor chooses new replacements and then the state senate has to approve, if the senate doesn’t approve the governor has to choose again, if the seats remain vacant this can lead to ties in cases and backlogs.

-How do students and staff feel about the fairness results?
+How do students and staff feel about the fairness of the results?
 Mrs. Adams said, “I’m happy about the retention of the Supreme Court justices.”
 Then, 7th-grader Dean Preite said, “I think they were fair, and I like who got elected.”
 Eighth grader Macy Evans said, “Yes, it’s fair.”

 Supreme Court same sex marriage case